rust-lang/book/src/match.md

 code,`.
 We can have as many arms as we need to: our `match` above has two arms.
 An arm has two parts: a pattern, and some code.
 When the `match` expression executes, it compares the condition against the pattern of each arm, in turn.
-If the pattern matches the condition, it executes the associated code.
-If it doesn't match, it continues to the next arm.
+If the pattern matches the condition, the associated code is executed, and the rest of the patterns are not checked.
+If it doesn't match, execution continues to the next arm.

 Let's examine the first execution of `plus_one()` in more detail.
 In the above example, `x` will be `Some(5)`.
 Let's compare that against each arm: